-No more than 10 percent of each freshman class may be admitted in this category at our Los Angeles law school.
 Generally, these are applicants who, for one reason or another, have been unable to complete enough collegiate work to qualify under the Regular Student status.

 Applicants seeking admission as Special Students must also submit a written statement describing their experience and training in order to help establish their potential to succeed in the study of law.

 At the end of the first year of study, the Committee of Bar Examiners requires Special Students to take the First Year Law Students Examination (FYLSX or “baby Bar”) administered by the CBE.
 The School will not allow the student to continue until the exam has been passed.
 Upon passing the FYLSX, the Special Student may advance to the second year of study.

 Students currently attending other law schools may apply to enroll as visiting students at our school.
 Individuals seeking admission as a visiting student must submit the following to the Admissions Office: